zoetyu/workshop-css-in-js-workshop/README.md

 ### Step 3: Creating a Nav Bar
 We're going to create a Navigation Bar from scratch and add some nice styled-components to it!
-Create a new file in your /src folder called ```nav-bar.js```.
+Create a new file in your /components folder called ```nav_bar.js```.
 We're going to start with the bare bones of a navigation bar and see how we'd style it.
 ```
 /* eslint-disable jsx-a11y/anchor-is-valid */
 /* eslint-disable react/prefer-stateless-function */

 import React, { Component } from 'react';

-class Navbar extends Component {
+class NavBar extends Component {
   render() {
     return (
       <Bar>